tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db-resource-provider/index.md

 The Resource Provider API requires all requests to be versioned.
 To make a request, you must specify the version that you want to use for that operation.
 The latest  supported version is 2020-04-01.

-> [!NOTE]
-> These API reference articles shows how to create resources using the Azure Cosmos DB management plane API.
-The management plane AP offers complete feature support for all Azure Cosmos DB resources.
-If you are using an older version of REST API, you may require the [data plane API](../cosmos-db/index.md) which you can use to configure basic options such as indexing policy, partition keys much like you can with Cosmos DB SDKs.

 ## Authorization Token

 All Azure Resource Manager REST calls require a valid authorization token in the request header to succeed.
 See  [Create the request: Acquire an access token](~/index.md#create-the-request) for details on how to obtain this authorization token.